chienius/CSProject_Judger/readme.md

 Judger     判官
 ===============

-This appliance will give the users some questions to solve, and guess who the user is.
+This application will give the users some questions to solve, and guess who the user is.

-The appliance is based on `mongoDB` & `C++`, files in `include` directory is the official mongoDB C++ driver built on Linux, please replace it with the driver of your own platform.
+The application is based on `mongoDB` & `C++`, files in `include` directory is the official mongoDB C++ driver built on Linux, please replace it with the driver of your own platform.

 The programme is a database appliance homework project of course [CS100383](http://cs.tongji.edu.cn/~junqiao/CS100383.php), and it is fully open source.